nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 If you use getconf `LONG_BIT`, you should have the bit version appropriate for the nodejs package to download (32 or 64 bit)

-If you use `uname -p`, you should get the architecture version. x86_64 is 32-bit processors, AMD is for 64-bit processors. don't let the AMD name fool you if you're using Intel.
+If you use `uname -p`, you should get the architecture version. x86_64 is for 64-bit processors. xi86 is for 32-bit processors.
+I know the 64-bit has more stuff to do.

 Still in Terminal?